 This feature has been removed from the Web standards.
 Though some browsers may still support it, it is in the process of being dropped.
 Avoid using it and update existing code if possible; see the compatibility table at the bottom of this page to guide your decision.
 Be aware that this feature may cease to work at any time.

-<content> element is used inside of Shadow DOM as an insertion point.
-It is not intended to be used in ordinary HTML.
-It is used with Web Components.
-It has now been replaced by the <slot> element.
+<content> element—an obsolete part of the Web Components suite of technologies—was used inside of Shadow DOM as an insertion point, and wasn't meant to be used in ordinary HTML It has now been replaced by the

 Note: Though present in early draft of the specifications and implemented in several browsers, this element has been removed in later versions of the spec.